jiediking/Flask-ToDo-List/README.md

 # Flask-ToDo-List

 A minimal Flask to-do application using SQLite.
+Each task can have a due time and the interface allows toggling completion shortly before it is due.

 ## Requirements
 - Python 3.11